Sesame oil benefits

 • The olive contains double the MUFA, hence its great virtue.
 But sesame oil benefits include large amounts of oleic acid.

-• Olive oil contains half the essential, but inflammatory PUFA, should you have too much in the diet.
+• Olive oil contains half the essential but inflammatory PUFA, should you have too much in the diet.
+It's all about balance.

-• Both olive and sesame oil are low in omega-3.
+• Both olive and sesame oil are low in the very good omega-3 fatty acid known as ALA.

 To lower the omega-6 to 3 ratio further get your ALA from flax seed nutrition benefits.

-In comparison corn, safflower and soybean oil all contain more than 40% inflammatory PUFA; and sunflower too.
+In comparison corn, canola and soybean oil all contain more than 40% inflammatory PUFA; and sunflower too.
 We really should limit them, particularly if we are prone to painful muscles and joints.
-Cold pressed would be better, if you can find it.
+Cold-pressed would be better, if you can find it.

-In short, sesame oil benefits are great, but not perfect if you eat huge amounts, which you will not; it is not that readily available.
+In short sesame oil benefits are great but not perfect if you eat huge amounts, which you are most unlikely to; it is not that readily available.
 It does not compare with an olive garden salad dressing so you should not use it for your greens.

 Most of our daily sesame oil is to be found in the tahini in our authentic hummus recipe; one tablespoon in a 500ml tub of our favourite salad dressing.

 I do not advocate taking sesame oil; it is expensive and very readily oxidised when compared with tahini.
-It is also lacking in the lignans and phytosterols so necessary for lowering cholesterol.
+It is also lacking in the lignans and and other phytonutrients so necessary for lowering cholesterol.

 Rather make or enjoy shop-bought tahini; loaded with sesame oil benefits.